Papers

 Overview of the Paper

 This paper presents the introduction of Audio Dialogues, a notably expansive dataset designed to facilitate audio understanding through interactive dialogue.
 Audio Dialogues encompasses 163.8k samples, which span across general sounds and music, marking a significant advancement in audio dataset development.
 Unlike existing datasets, which predominantly focus on single-turn interactions such as audio captioning and question answering, Audio Dialogues is tailored to foster a deeper engagement with audio content via multi-turn dialogues and comparative questions about multiple audio inputs.
-The dataset is generated using a Large Language Model (LLM) leveraging existing caption annotations, applied in a prompting-based approach to produce rich and informative dialogues.
+The dataset is generated using a LLM leveraging existing caption annotations, applied in a prompting-based approach to produce rich and informative dialogues.
 This paper assesses the performance of current audio-augmented LLMs using this dataset, showcasing its potential in pushing forward the capabilities of such models in understanding and interacting based on audio content.

 Data Generation Pipeline